 In this article, we will focus on how to deal with speed bumps, cloudy days and when you feel a little bit stressed out or overwhelmed.

 But before we go on, if you are currently struggling with anxiety or depression, then these tips might help ease some of the pain, but it will not resolve your problems.
 Don’t try to fix it on your own.
 Seek out professional help.

-5 Ways You Can Increase Your Mood Instantly
+5 Ways You Can Improve Your Mood Instantly

 This list is not only for when you’re feeling the Monday blues or when you feel a bit stuck.
-I encourage you do them regardless of where you’re at.
+I encourage you do them regardless of your circumstances.

 #1 – Breath Deeply

 One of the best things you can do to improve your mood is breathing.
 It signals to your body that the surroundings are safe.
 You will feel calmer, and your stress level will go down.